uhi22/invacare-g50-investigations/readme.md

 - [x] Find out how to parametrize the speed
 - [x] Reset the CAN controller if it enters bus-off
 - [x] Implement UCM start/idle/drive/idle/shutdown state machine
+- [x] implement emulation of ServoLightModule, to be able to run the motor control unit without physical ServoLightModule

 ## Cross References